 If a determination is made to release records to you, you may arrange to inspect the records at the SEC Headquarters in Washington, DC or, in certain cases, at a regional or district office, or you may ask that a copy be made and sent to you at $0.24 per page, in accordance with the schedule of fees in 17 CFR 200.80(e).

-Commercial requesters must pay all fees associated with the search, review, and duplication of records, except for the first one-half hour of search and review.
+Commercial requesters must pay all fees associated with the search, review, and duplication of records.
 Educational institutions, representatives of the news media, and non-commercial scientific institutions must pay for duplication only, except for the first 100 pages.
 All others must pay for search and duplication, except for the first 100 pages and the first two hours of search.

-The rate for search and review is $8.00 or $14.00 per half hour depending on the grade of the staff doing the work, as indicated in the schedule of fees.
-If necessary, we will get your written authorization when the search or review, or both, will exceed $28.00.
+The rate for search and review will be assessed in quarter-hour increments, as indicated in the schedule of fees.
+If necessary, we will obtain your written authorization when the search or review, or both, will exceed $28.00.

 The FOIA permits a waiver of fees if release of the records is in the public interest because it (a) is likely to contribute significantly to public understanding of SEC operations or activities and (b) is not primarily in the requester's commercial interest.
 The U.S. Department of Justice, which provides guidance on FOIA compliance throughout the federal government, sets out six points for agencies to consider when deciding whether to grant a fee waiver.

-Under the Privacy Act of 1974, 5 USC 552a, you may send a written request for your records or their correction to the FOIA/Privacy Office by Using our online form, fax (202-772-9337), or mail FOIA/PA Office (100 F Street NE, Mail Stop 2736, Washington, DC 20549).
+Under the Privacy Act of 1974, 5 USC 552a, you may send a written request for your records or their correction to the Office of FOIA Services by Using our online form, fax (202-772-9337), or mail Office of FOIA Services (100 F Street NE, Mail Stop 2736, Washington, DC 20549).
 Include information that will assist the SEC's staff in identifying the records you are seeking.
-We will grant or deny access to your records within 30 business days from the date the FOIA/PA Office receives your written request.
+We will grant or deny access to your records within 30 business days from the date the Office of FOIA Services receives your written request.
 Under unusual circumstances, we will notify you in writing within the 30 day period that, for good cause, a longer time is needed.